papa-cool/baptismal-liturgy/README.md

 All positions changes are synchronized for all users and available from the admin board.
 The admin can select the user of its choice and see its board in realtime.

-User board as admin board are responsive.
-Movements on the user board will reflected on the admin board in proportion to the size of its window.
+User board and admin board are responsive.
+Movements on the user board will be reflected on the admin board in proportion to the size of its window.

 ![Admin Board Screenshot](readme/admin.png)